rustwasm/sfhtml5-rust-and-wasm/slides.md

 * Rust has "zero-overhead abstractions"
   * Example 1: if we tried to make a `Result` type in JS, it implies heap allocation
-  * Example 2: array protocol in JS vs rust
+  * Example 2: iteration protocol in JS vs rust
     * inlined functions
     * no allocations
   * Example 3: a function that is generic over some type, monomorphized it is as